kb100/signal-authenticator/README.md

 by switching to the signal-authenticator user with `sudo su signal-authenticator` and using signal-cli manually.
-If you want to completely start over with a fresh config, new keys, and reregister signal, you can use `sudo signal-auth-setup system override` instead.
+If you want to completely start over with a fresh config, new keys, and reregister signal, you can use `sudo signal-auth-setup override` instead.

 ## Something didn't work?